 - For all inquiries or information on support for housing or infrastructure developments and capability building for Māori groups and iwi, please contact WKWO@hud.govt.nz.

-Proposals that can be delivered in the immediate term (ie, before 30 June 2023) and align with the investment criteria will be prioritised, and should submit an Expression of Interest (EOI).
-The EOI form will be available on this website from 20 October 2021 when the process opens.
+Proposals that can deliver new houses in the immediate term (ie, before 30 June 2023) and align with the investment criteria will be prioritised.

 Where can I get further information?